akaplich/SeleniumJava-AllureReports/README.md

 Running From Commandline
 * "mvn clean test -Dgroups="Demo" site" will run a couple cases that are short and do not copy affiliate, and generate a site report
 * "mvn clean test -Dgroups="Smoke" site" will run the 5 smoke test cases, and generate a site report
-* "mvn test -Dtest=TestCases.FirstGroovyScriptTest site will execute a single standalone demo test and generate a site report"
+* "mvn test -Dtest=TestCases.DockerTesting.FirstGroovyScriptTest site will execute a single standalone demo test and generate a site report"

 Steps to import RWHQ Testcase
 1. Create a new groovy file/class using the RWHQ name.
 Spaces and dashes need to be removed.
 I've been using names like this TC_C10805_PostUpdate